kaboom748/esp8266_WLAN_PHY/README.md

 It does **not** mean official Espressif documentation.

+"ESP8266" and "Espressif" are used only to identify the platform being studied.
+No affiliation, sponsorship, certification, or endorsement by Espressif is implied.

 ---

 ## Disclaimer

-This repository is experimental reverse-engineering and RF test work.
+This repository contains experimental reverse-engineering notes, firmware, and RF test material.

+**THE MATERIAL IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.**

-No guarantee is made regarding:
+To the maximum extent permitted by applicable law, no guarantee is made regarding:

 - hardware safety,
-- thermal limits,
+- thermal safety,
 - RF output level,
 - spectral compliance,
+- regulatory compliance,
 - frequency accuracy,
+- modulation accuracy,
 - device-to-device repeatability,
-- or compatibility with every ESP8266 revision/SDK build.
+- compatibility with every ESP8266 revision, SDK, board, or toolchain,

-You are responsible for your test setup, instrument protection, regulatory compliance, and hardware.
+- protection of connected RF test equipment,
+- or suitability for any particular purpose.

+Users are responsible for:

+- their own test setup,
+- protecting hardware and test equipment,
+- preventing harmful interference,
+- complying with applicable radio and equipment regulations,
+- determining whether a modified radio configuration remains covered by any certification,
+- and respecting third-party copyrights, licences, and trademarks.

+A disclaimer does **not** make prohibited radio operation legal and does not override mandatory law.

 Start conservatively, measure, and stop immediately if the hardware behaves abnormally.